 There are a number of rules around selling alcohol in Northern Ireland.
 Your premises must be licensed.
 See apply for a licence to sell alcohol.

-- Time of day – there are certain hours during which licensed premises may sell alcohol.
+- Time of day - there are certain hours during which licensed premises may sell alcohol.
 Certain premises can apply for an extended licence.
 The permitted hours are slightly different around Easter and Christmas.
-See when you can sell alcohol in Northern Ireland and Northern Ireland Christmas and Easter licensing hours.
+See when you can sell alcohol in Northern Ireland.

 - Area - if only part of your premises is licensed, then you may only sell alcohol in this area.
 Children may only be in parts of your premises that either do not have a bar, or if certain safeguards are in place which are detailed below.

 - Conditions of sale - there are conditions for particular types of premises when selling alcohol.
 For example, restaurants may only sell alcohol as part of a meal.
 Many premises must ensure they have other drinks and food available when they are selling alcohol.
 Off-licences must not allow customers to consume alcohol they have bought at the premises on-site.